rstraub/rstraub.github.io/_drafts/blog-content-language-switch.md

 What I mean by that?
 Well, much like [CodeKatas]({{ site.baseurl }}/kracht-van-codekatas) a blog can be used to learn particular skills.
 For instance, I can take my own pictures for this blog learning something about photography as well as blogging.
+Want to learn about [SEO](https://moz.com/learn/seo/what-is-seo)?
+Learn about it and apply it to your blog!

 One learning goal I've set for myself is to get better at writing in English.
-Specifically I want to improve at more technical texts and writing style in general.
+Specifically I want to improve at more technical texts and writing style.
+There is more learning material available in English regarding these subjects.

 Besides learning more, switching to English also allows me to share content with a broader audience.
-Most material and terminology in our industry is in English to begin with, which means translation can be awkward.
+One of my goals for this blog is to be able to share my ideas, for instance with teammates.
+Writing content in Dutch excludes teammates who don't happen to speak that language.

-## How about the Dutch content?
+## How about the earlier content? 🕰

 The content I wrote so far is quite valuable to me.
 It took great deals of effort to write, but also to come up with the ideas.

 Besides this I also see my blog as a public wiki of ideas I have.
+Andy Hunt calls this way of organizing your thoughts _Wiki Gardening_ in [Pragmatic Thinking and Learning](https://www.goodreads.com/book/show/3063393-pragmatic-thinking-and-learning?from_search=true&from_srp=true&qid=IX8rflB0wB&rank=1).
 In order to link these ideas together they need to form a consistent whole.

 For these reasons I will be translating the posts which are most valuable to me.